hellonico/niclojure/texten/04_Web.md

 ##### Handler

-A ring handler is a Clojure function that receieve a request map in input and should return a response map.
+A ring handler is a Clojure function that receive a request map in input and should return a response map.
 For a simple example:

     (defn what-is-my-ip [request]
       {:status 200